sspooky13/yaml-standards/README.md

 Exit code is built using following bit flags:

     0 OK.
-    1 Some file is unsorted.
+    1 Some file has invalid syntax.
     2 General error (file is not readable, error with parse yaml file).